moonflowerSilver/fun_stuff-PonyTown/README.md

 # Coloured Text

 You can use both `\color` or `\textcolor` for text colours, I find it best to use `\color` when using hexcodes.
-I highly recommend using https://encycolorpedia.com/ to gain hexcodes.
+I highly recommend using https://encycolorpedia.com/ to find hexcodes.

 | Raw Code | Output |
 | --- | --- |